Overview of the Grepr Platform

 Grepr offers three primary access methods to interact with the platform’s capabilities: a web-based user interface (UI), a comprehensive set of RESTful APIs, and a command-line interface (CLI).
 You can use any combination of these access methods based on your requirements and preferences.

-The Grepr web-based user interface
+The Grepr web-based user interface (UI)

 The Grepr UI provides: